Albion Hotel, Cottesloe: Early history

-In 1907 the Hotel was up for tender for purchase from Alice Bullen.
+In 1907 the hotel was up for tender for purchase from Alice Bullen.

 In 1912 the licence was changed from Norman Ferres to Frederick Treadgold.

+Alex Cooper became licensee in 1924 and operated the hotel until 1941.

 The pub safe was stolen in June 1929.
 In 1930, men were charged with using an adjacent vacant block as a betting place.